 Spider Mites: Two-spotted spider mites (Tetranychus urticae) are also pests of pansies.
-Mites are not insects, but are more closely related to spiders.
+Mites are not insects but are more closely related to spiders.
 They tend to be more of a problem during hot, dry periods.
 Mites are extremely small and can barely be seen without a magnifying lens.
 They have piercing mouthparts with which they puncture plant tissue and suck plant sap.
 Early symptoms on pansies are pinprick holes in leaves.
 These symptoms can be easily overlooked.
 Over time, tiny tan spots can be seen.
 Seriously infested leaves turn tan and die.
 A fine webbing is visible on some leaves.

-Prevention & Control: Infestations are less likely to occur when pansies are grown during spring or fall when weather is cool.
+Prevention & Control: Infestations are less likely to occur when pansies are grown during spring or fall when the weather is cool.
 When infestations do occur, begin spraying plants with insecticidal soap weekly as needed.
 Other pesticides labeled for homeowner use against spider mites include tau fluvalinate or bifenthrin.
 See Table 2 for examples of products containing these miticides.
 As with all pesticides, read and follow all label instructions and precautions.

 Protect plants by sprinkling diatomaceous earth around the plants.
 Diatomaceous earth is very sharp and scratches the skin of these soft-bodied critters, resulting in dehydration and death.
-It must be reapplied after a rain or watering.
+It must be reapplied after rain or watering.

 Short Blooming Period: Pansies grow and flower best in cool conditions when temperatures are below 75 °F. Weather that is too hot will cause pansies to fade and die out.
-Plant pansies in the cool conditions of fall or early spring, and prolong blooming by pinching off the older flowers (deadheading).
+Plant pansies in the cool conditions of fall or early spring and prolong blooming by pinching off the older flowers (deadheading).
 This prevents the plant from making seeds and encourages more flowers to form.
-Cutting back the plants by one third will also stimulate new growth and extend the blooming period.
+Cutting back the plants by one-third will also stimulate new growth and extend the blooming period.

 Spindly Growth: Pansies will produce lanky growth when light levels are too low.
-They require strong filtered light, and flower best in full sun during cool weather.
+They require strong filtered light and flower best in full sun during cool weather.

 Warty Growths on Stems: Pansy stems and flower stalks may be covered with small, wart-like bumps.
 This condition is caused by too much water inside of the plant and not by an insect or disease.
 When a plant gets too much water, the pressure inside the plant builds up, and water ruptures from the stems and leaves.
 This condition is called oedema.
 Wet soil combined with cool, cloudy conditions are ideal for this to occur.
 Prevent this problem by allowing the soil to dry between each watering, and always plant in well-drained soil.
-Promote drying of the soil by not applying too much mulch around plants, and not setting plants to close together.
+Promote drying of the soil by not applying too much mulch around plants and not setting plants too close together.

-A magnesium deficiency may occur if the soil pH drops below 5.4 or if there is a high level of calcium in the soil, such as with the use of leaf compost.
+A magnesium deficiency may occur if the landscape soil pH drops below 5.4 or if there is a high level of calcium in the soil, such as with the excessive use of leaf compost or mushroom compost.
 The symptom of a magnesium deficiency is interveinal chlorosis of the fully expanded younger leaves, but not of the developing foliage that is still becoming larger.
 This deficiency can be corrected by the addition of Epsom salts (magnesium sulfate).
 Water the plants with a solution of 1 tablespoon of Epsom salts per gallon of water.

 Table 1.
-Control of Pansy Diseases.
+Control of Pansy Diseases

 |Active Ingredient||Examples of Brands & Products|